yuchenii/fde/README.md

 environments:
   prod:
-    # authToken and serverUrl inherit from outer-level if not specified
+    # token and serverUrl inherit from outer-level if not specified
     buildCommand: "npm run build" # Command to build your project
     localPath: "./dist" # Local folder to upload
 ```